Laticia-Leigh Transom: Swimming career

-In 2019, Transom left Australia for the University of Southern California in the United States of America.
+In 2019, Transom left Australia for the University of Southern California in the United States.

 Transom enjoyed a successful college swimming career with the USC Trojans contributing to school relay records, claiming Pac-12 Championship titles (100 yard and 200 yard) and was 9x All-American.
-Transom was part of the 800 yard freestyle relay team that finished 3rd at the 2019 NCAA Championships and in the process set a new school record.
+Transom was part of the 800 yard freestyle relay team that finished 3rd at the 2019 National Collegiate Athletic Association Championships and in the process set a new school record.
 In 2022, Transom was second in the 100 yard and 200 yard freestyle at Pac-12 Championships while recorded a 7th-place finish in the 200 yard freestyle at the 2022 NCAA Championships as well as contributed to two top ten relay finishes.

-The following season, Transom switched to the University of Hawai'i after sitting out the 2020-2021 COVID season.
+The following season, Transom switched to the University of Hawaiʻi at Mānoa after sitting out the 2020-2021 COVID season.
 Here she claimed a second 7th-place finish at NCAA Championships, this time in the 100 yard freestyle.
 She was also a CSCAA All-American (100 Free) and MPSF Women's Swimmer of the Year.

 Transom graduated with a Bachelor of Psychology.